codeenigma/ce-dev/README.md

 OPTIONS
   -h, --help               show CLI help

+  -p, --password=password  Password to use to login against the Docker registry.
+Warning, this will appear in your shell
+                           history in clear text.

   -t, --template=template  [default: ce-dev.compose.prebuilt.yml] Path to a docker-compose template file, relative to
                            the project root.
 WARNING: this must match the original one the project was constructed with.

+  -u, --username=username  Username to use to login against the Docker registry.
+For repository that do not require
+                           auth, you can enter anything as username/pwd

 EXAMPLE
   $ ce-dev push --template example.compose.yml